1dZb1/MagicNodes/README.md

 I strongly recommend use `mg_Easy-Workflow` workflow + default settings + your model and my negative LoRA `mg_7lambda_negative.safetensors`, for best result.

+Also, I recomend try `mg_i2i_Easy-Workflow` workflow for remastering your images.

 ## 🚀 "One-Node" Quickstart (MG_SuperSimple)
 Start with `MG_SuperSimple` for the easiest path: